 The earthly wisdom seeks to satisfy the desires that spring from within the natural man.
 This kind of wisdom focuses on the brief earthly life instead of the glories of the eternal kingdom of heaven.
 “For the desires of the flesh are against the Spirit, and the desires of the Spirit are against the flesh, for these are opposed to each other, to keep you from doing the things you want to do” (Galatians 5:17).
 Therefore, those who are in the flesh can’t please God (Romans 8:8).

 Demonic wisdom not only lacks the characteristics of the wisdom that is “from above,” but has traits that are characteristic of demons.
 Lucifer, the chief of demons, was not content with the wisdom that God had given him.
 The Bible says about him, “Your heart was lifted up because of your beauty; you corrupted your wisdom for the sake of your splendor; I cast you to the ground, I laid you before kings, that they might gaze at you” (Ezekiel 28:17).
-Eventually this envious spirit led him to take a course of “bitter envying and strife” (James 3:14).
+Eventually this envious spirit led him to take a course of “bitter envying and strife” (James 3:14) against His Maker.

 Thus, wisdom that is not “from above” will eventually be exposed for what it truly is.
 “For to set the mind on the flesh is death” (Romans 8:6).
 And it will eventually fall because of its own weaknesses.
 “For the wages of sin is death” (Romans 6:23; Ezekiel 18:4).